QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

 A project is defined by a ``Project.toml`` and ``Manifest.toml`` file in the same directory as the notebook (i.e. from the ``@__DIR__`` argument)

-We will discuss it more in :ref:`Julia Packages <jl_packages>`, but these files ensure that the code will use a complete snapshot of the graph of version dependencies
+We will discuss it more in ``Julia Packages``, but these files ensure that the code will use a complete snapshot of the graph of version dependencies

 This ensures that an environment for running code is **reproducible**, so that oneone else can replicate the precise set of package versions used in construction